 Universities in the US and Canada share similar structures.
 Both countries have public and private universities.
 The majority of Canadian universities are public and governed by the provinces.
 They tend to be very large.
 Canada’s top-ranked university, the University of Toronto in Ontario, had 84,300 full-time students in fall 2019.

 Private universities (those operating primarily without governmental funding) are much less common in Canada.
 While Canadian universities are known for their affordability, international students pay tuition rates that are significantly higher than what Canadian citizens pay.

 Public universities in the United States are almost always funded by the state government, with some help from federal funds.
 Public universities in the US can be large as well: the University of Central Florida has a total enrollment of 66,183.
 However, smaller public colleges like Louisiana State University average about 31,000 students.

 Private universities in the US typically get financial support from donations, foundations, and research grants.
-Some private universities and colleges in the US are affiliated with churches.
-These colleges can be very small.
-For example, Mercer University (originally affiliated with the Baptist church) has a total enrollment of just 8,600 students.
+Additionally, some private universities and colleges in the US are affiliated with churches or other religious groups.

 In Canada, the academic schedule varies by province.
 Most universities use a semester schedule with a fall term from September to December and a winter term from January to April.
 Summer break stretches from May to August.
 Some students choose to take spring or summer classes.

 Quebec is an exception to this schedule.
 Many universities in Quebec use a trimester system with three fifteen-week terms.